 Ranunculus parviflorus (Stickseed Crowfoot)

 AH HA!
-Finally I took some good photos of the Ranunculus parviflorus fora positive ID.
+Finally, I took some good photos of the Ranunculus parviflorus for a positive ID.
 There are several Ranunculus species on the farm that can be tricky to ID.
 This one has distinctively different leaves.
 Its common names are Stickseed Crowfoot or Stickseed Buttercup.
 Sometimes it is referred to as Small-Flowered Buttercup but that name is more commonly used for Ranunculus abortivus.
 This species forms dense colonies or clumps while most species here don’t.
+No page for this one because it is a work in progress.

 I found this neat wildflower growing in a wide area north of the chicken house.
-It as some very interesting features and there was no mistaking it as Valerianella radiata commonly known as Beaked Corn Salad.
-Plants of the World Online is being weird with this one.
-It doesn’t list the species as accepted but if you type in the name is says it is a synonym of V. woodsiana.
-That name isn’t listed on the Valerianella page either.
-Either they goofed or maybe they still aren’t sure… For now, I will stick with Valerianella radiata because that is the name the other sources I cross-reference with use.
-It is also the name iNaturalist suggested.
+It has some very interesting features and there was no mistaking it as Valerianella radiata commonly known as Beaked Corn Salad.
+The only problem was that Plants of the World Online said that name is a synonym of Valeriana woodsiana… No other database or website changed the name as of when I wrote this post.

 This species is considered a winter annual as it grows a rosette at that time of the year.
 In the spring it grows a tall stem up to 16″ tall Its interesting leaves grow in an opposite fashion and clasp the stems.
 The leaves are kind of oblong and fairly smooth with a few coarse teeth toward the base.
 Its stems are four-sided and have fine hairs.